wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 		- ### Valuing VPC
 			- All require a network interface connection to allow computers talk with each other.
 		- ### Choosing CloudFront
-		- What is the purpose of CloudFront? #carta
+		- What is the purpose of CloudFront? #flashcard
 			- CloudFront is similar to ElastiCache, but instead of putting a cache between your website and your database, it put that between your website and the people visiting your website.
 			- It reduces the latency time of inter-region transactions by setting a lot of edge locations around the world.
 			- Any changes you make to the files are replicated to edge locations as your visitors request the content, and then the client receives the file.